 But… I’m not a travel blogger.
 That’s SO cliché.

-I once saw a girl with a highly advanced selfie tripod setup (by my standards at least) sitting on a pier in Venice.
+A few months ago I was in Venice and saw a girl sitting on a pier with a highly advanced selfie tripod setup (by my standards at least).
 I walked by her.
 She was posing, again and again, checking the preview, only to try again with a slightly different tilt of her head or purse of her lips.
 I rolled my eyes at this.
 But what struck me the most was when I walked back 45 minutes later, she was still there.
 She was so obsessed with getting the perfect #gram with the city behind her she never even got up to see the city.

 That’s not what I’m here for.

-I’m not trying to make money.
-This is a passion project.
+I’m not in this for fame and fortune — this is a passion project.
 What I want is to describe through words and show through pictures how I feel about solo travel… and hopefully inspire someone, somewhere, to push just a little further out of their comfort zone and perpetually have the best experiences of their life.

 One solo trip is the gateway to many more.
-Today, I’m in Ecuador.
+I’m actually writing this blog entry from Ecuador.
 Each trip I take I push my limits just a bit farther.
 And in doing so, I learn so incredibly much about myself.

 So stay tuned for some of those experiences and lessons via my blog and YouTube channel, and be patient with me… I’m not used to being so open.
 But that’s another limit to be pushed!